 Forsbrook nursery is committed to providing a secure environment for children, where they feel safe and are kept safe.
 All staff and volunteers working at the nursery recognise that safeguarding is everyone's responsibility irrespective of the role they undertake or whether their role has direct contact or responsibility for children or not.
-All staff have completed Level 1 Safeguarding training, along with the Designated Safeguarding Lead Officers completing Level 4 and the Deputy Safeguarding Leads competing level 3.
+All staff have completed Level 1 Safeguarding training, along with the Designated Safeguarding Lead Officers completing Level 2